 - 233. The changes to Schedule 2 of the Carbon Tax Act include a change to the reporting threshold for poultry.
-Activities now reportable to the Department of Forestry, Fisheries and Environment now includes poultry with a threshold of 40 000 places for poultry. - 234.
-Submission: The reason for only including poultry, and not other farming (such as cattle farming) in the reporting requirements should be provided in the EM.
+Activities now reportable to the Department of Forestry, Fisheries and Environment now include poultry with a threshold of 40 000 places for poultry (previously nil). - 234.
+Submission: The reason for only including poultry, and not other farming activities (such as cattle farming), in the reporting requirements should be provided in the EM.